pflow-xyz/.github/profile/README.md

 ## Current Focus

-Advance the state of solidty smart contract development by providing a library that can be used to create petri-net based smart contracts.
+Advance the state of solidity smart contract development by providing a library that can be used to create petri-net based smart contracts.